growmedevelopment/Dev-documentations/RunCloud/Scripts/DiskChecker/Documentation.md

-# 📊 RunCloud Server Disk Monitoring – Setup & Usage Guide
+# 📊 RunCloud Server Resource Monitoring – Setup & Usage Guide

-This script monitors disk usage across all RunCloud-managed servers.
-It connects via SSH, collects disk statistics (total, used, unallocated), and emails a styled HTML report.
+This Bash script monitors **disk usage**, **RAM**, and **CPU** across all Vultr-based servers managed via RunCloud.
+It connects to each server using SSH, gathers system resource information, and sends a visually formatted HTML report via email.

 ---